neonira/neonira.github.io/_posts/2018-06-16-CollatzSequence.md

 </span>

 The typical converging sequence if then finished by number suite: <cite class='kw'>16, 8, 4, 2, 1</cite>.
-It is important to note here, that <cite class='kw'>16</cite> ends with <span class='digit digit6'></span> and belongs to cluster 1, that <cite class='kw'>8</cite> ends with <span class='digit digit8'></span> and belongs to cluster 2, whereas all the remaining numbers of this suite, belong to cluster 3.
+It is important to note here, that <cite class='kw'>16</cite> ends with 6 and belongs to cluster 1, that <cite class='kw'>8</cite> ends with 8 and belongs to cluster 2, whereas all the remaining numbers of this suite, belong to cluster 3.
 Refer to previous posts, if you need.

 <span class='warn'>
 **Corollary**